oskarnesheim/WebDev_project1/README.md

 # API

-We are using the [WeatherAPI](https://www.weatherapi.com/api-explorer.aspx#forecast) to get the weather data.
+We are using the [WeatherAPI](https://www.weatherapi.com/api-explorer.aspx#forecast) to get our weather data.
 The API is free to use, but we are limited to 3 days of forecast for any given location.
+This API provies us with alot of data about the weather from all around the world.
+It has a search function that allows us to search for a city, and it will return a list of cities that match the search query.
+From the result of this you can select what city you want to get the forecast for.
+The API also provides us with the current weather and the forecast for a given location.
+This made it easy to get a functional application up and running in a short amount of time, and was one of the reasons we chose this API.

 We are using the following endpoints:

 - http://api.weatherapi.com/v1/current.json?key=1413dd12c034448e8e894125230109&q=" + city + "&aqi=no";
-  - Here we get the current weather for a given location.
+  - This endpoint provides us with the current weather for a given city.
 - "http://api.weatherapi.com/v1/forecast.json?key=1413dd12c034448e8e894125230109&q=" + city + "&days=" + numberOfDays + "&aqi=" + airQuality + "&alerts=" + allerts;
-  - Here we get the forecast for a given location.
-We are using 3 days as default, and we are not using airQuality or alerts.
+  - Here we get the forecast for a given city.
+We are using 3 days as default, and we have includes neither airQuality nor alerts.
 - "http://api.weatherapi.com/v1/search.json?key=1413dd12c034448e8e894125230109&q=" + "city";
-  - Here you do a fuzzy search for a given location.
-We are using this to get the search results.
-From the result of this you can select what city you want to get the forecast for.
+  - The search endpoint allows the user to do a fuzzy search for a given city.
+It returns a list of cities that match the search query.
+We use this to allow the user to choose between cities with the same name.

 # Requirements